Best VPN for Canada (2026)

 • Stability during long-running downloads

-Any VPN that leaked traffic or failed to reconnect safely was penalized heavily.
+Any VPN that leaked traffic or failed to reconnect safely was penalised heavily, regardless of advertised features.

 Privacy claims were not taken at face value.
-Each VPN was reviewed for:
+Each provider was reviewed for:

 • Independent security or privacy audits

-• Past incidents involving data sharing or logging
+• Past incidents involving data retention or disclosure

-VPNs that relied on vague wording or unverifiable claims scored lower, regardless of performance.
+VPNs relying on vague wording or unverifiable claims scored lower, regardless of performance results.

 • Reconnection speed and logic